 32. Floral Raw Silk Blouse For Plain Chiffon/Raw Silk Sarees

 By now, we already know that florals are everywhere.
 From lehengas to sarees, salwar, and blouses they have taken over.
-So instead of just a contrast blouse for the plain saree, go with this raw silk floral blouse with a boat neck.
+So instead of just a contrast blouse for the plain saree, go with this raw floral and soft silk blouse design with a boat neck.
 Wear nothing else but a pair of earrings to enhance the blouse.

 33. Gold Kundan And Mirror Work For Green Pattu Saree

 A distinct blouse design that will stand out and is not something you see every day.
 The gold mirror work, pot neck design, and red piping are all adding up to this stunning blouse.
-However, the gold beaded strings are the USP of this blouse.
+However, the gold strings with beads are the USP of this blouse.